-This intensive course covers Intermediate Latin I and Intermediate Latin II in one semester.
+LAT 235 Intensive Intermediate Latin Six credit hours This intensive course covers Intermediate Latin I and Intermediate Latin II in one semester.
 It continues to build proficiency in reading classical Latin by emphasizing vocabulary and more complex features of Latin syntax.
 More authentic texts representing various genres will be used to study Roman culture.

-LAT 489: Topics in Digital Storytelling
+LAT 489 Topics in Digital Storytelling 3.00 credit hours

-This course examines digital storytelling within a topical context.
+LAT 489: Topics in Digital Storytelling One, Two, or Three credit hours This course examines digital storytelling within a topical context.
 Students both study digital narratives and learn how to create their own digital narratives within the context of the course topic.
 May be repeated for credit so long as the topics are different.
 May be cross listed with other Digital Storytelling courses.

-LAW (LAW)
+Law (LAW)